JasonLocklin/Dissertation/VWM/Methods.md

 precision of those trials where the patient successfully recalls and reports a target colour (i.e., $P_T$ and $P_{NT}$).

 TODO: Figure [fig:Emrich2012] goes about here.
-Figure graphically depicts the three probability distributions used to calculate the three values.
-I'll combine this with an image of the target and colour bar I also have.
+Caption: Figure depicts the three probability distributions used to calculate the three values.

 For the covert orienting task, response times were recorded and means were calculated for each trial category for each